Heath Streak: Early career

-Rising through ranks
+Rising through the ranks

 Streak bettered his best bowling figures in 1995 when Pakistan toured Zimbabwe, taking 6/90 in the first Test at Harare which Zimbabwe won by an innings.
 On 13 January 1996 in a test match against New Zealand at Hamilton, he became the fastest Zimbabwean bowler to take 50 test wickets in 11 matches.
 He was also part of Zimbabwe side which secured first test win against Pakistan in Pakistan soil in 1998.
 In 2000/2001, he won 2-man of the series awards, first in Zimbabwe's tour of England and then in Bangladesh's tour of Zimbabwe.
 In a test match in 2000 against England at Lord's, he picked up 6/87 and became the first and only Zimbabwean to take a fifer at Lord's.
-He is also the only Zimbabwean to have sealed his spot in the Lord's honours boards.
+He is also the only Zimbabwean to be on the Lord's honours boards.

-During his playing days, he used to carry the most weakened and fragile bowling attack of Zimbabwe single-handedly.
-He also possessed the ability to extract lateral seam movement on the most docile of the pitches.
 His debut World Cup appearance came during the 1996 Cricket World Cup and was part of Zimbabwe team which reached super sixes stage for the first time during the 1999 Cricket World Cup.
 He was also part of the Zimbabwean side which finished fifth at the 1998 Commonwealth Games in men's cricket competition and was part of the Zimbabwean side which played in the preliminary match against New Zealand in the inaugural edition of the ICC Champions Trophy in 1998.
 On 11 June 1999, he became the first as well as the fastest Zimbabwean bowler to take 100 ODI wickets.